team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the Jimp library (make sure it's installed: `npm install jimp`).
+1. We import the Jimp library (make sure it's installed via npm).

-2. We define an async `main` function to use `await` with our asynchronous `getUniqueColors` function.
+2. We define an async `main` function to use `await` with the `getUniqueColors` function.

-3. We specify the path to the image we want to analyze.
+3. We specify the path to the image file.
 4. We call `getUniqueColors` with the image path and await its result.

-5. We log the total number of unique colors found.
+5. We log the number of unique colors found.

-6. We convert the integer color values back to RGBA format using `Jimp.intToRGBA`.
+6. We convert the integer color values to RGBA format using `Jimp.intToRGBA`.

-7. We print the first 5 unique colors in RGBA format.
+7. We log each unique color in RGBA format.
 8. Finally, we call the `main` function to execute our code.

+Make sure to replace `'path/to/your/image.jpg'` with the actual path to the image you want to analyze.

-This example demonstrates how to use the `getUniqueColors` function and how to work with the results it returns.
-You can modify this example to suit your specific needs, such as saving the colors to a file, using them for further image processing, or integrating this functionality into a larger application.
+This example demonstrates how to get the unique colors from an image and display them in a human-readable RGBA format.
+You can modify this code to suit your specific needs, such as saving the colors to a file or using them for further image processing.

 # generateHouseAsset index.js
 ## Imported Code Object